2chandan1/HTML5-Speedy-Video-Extension/README.md

-# HTML5 Speedy Video Extension (for Chrome and Safari)
+# HTML5 Speedy Video Extension (for Chrome,firefox and Safari)

 A browser extension that is the easiest way to get more control over playback speed of videos on Netflix, Youtube or websites that use VideoJS HTML5 player.